-Being a deck officer of a ship is not an easy task.
+Being a deck officer of a ship involves myriad responsibilities that are spread across the different aspects of the vessel’s operation.
 It is a challenging job wherein the responsible person has to ensure that the ship is navigating safely on the correct path and complying with all the navigational rules i.e. Rules of the Road (ROR).
+Not only is the safe navigation the prime responsibility but it’s documentation also holds equal importance to lend credibility as well as accountability to the task being executed.

-It can be said that as far as the navigation of the ship is concerned, the safety of the ship’s staff is solely in the hands of navigating deck officer and the bridge assistance.
-An agile watch by these people ensures that the ship is never in troubled situations such as collision, grounding etc.
+It can be said that as far as the navigation of the ship is concerned, the safety of the ship’s staff is solely in the hands of navigating deck officer (also termed the Officer Of The Watch) and the assistance rendered in carrying out his duties by another crew member on the bridge.
+An agile watch by these people ensures that the ship is never in an emergency situation such as collision, grounding etc. that exposes the vessel to damage and liabilities.

-Utmost safety can be ensured by following the rules and regulations of the sea, company checklist and last but not the least, filling out the log book which keeps the record of the previous situation tackled by the ship while at sea.
+Utmost safety can be ensured by following the rules and regulations of the sea, company checklist and last but not the least, filling out the deck log book which keeps the record of the situations tackled by the ship while at sea.

 Following are the entries which must be filled up by the Deck officer during his/her watch:

-- Position of the ship in Latitude and Longitude at different intervals
+- The position of the ship in Latitude and Longitude at different intervals.

 - Time to be noted when Navigation marks are passed